IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/SETUP.md

-# Directions For Web Application
+# Web Application Deployment and Setup

 ## Installing Packages and Initailizing Directories (Local/Dev)

-For an automated installation of the npm packages required, run the `npmInstall.sh` script.
+* You will need to install [Node](https://nodejs.org/en/download) to run locally, specifically the `npm` command.
+* For an automated installation of the npm packages required, run the `npmInstall.sh` script.
 Otherwise, follow the steps below.

 ### Front-End